catullus/catullus.github.io/content/post/2022-05-20-the-loneliest-mlb-team/index.md

     "It’s especially important to have a...visionary ballpark in Oakland because we are a two-team market...I need to compete with the Giants, and I can't..."

-Just how bad is the competition with the Giants, and how has the looked historically?
+Just how bad is the competition with the Giants, and how has attendance looked historically?

 First we visualize attendance of the Oakland Athletics compared to the